The demand for Big Data technology is skyrocketing, since its global market is to grow to $103 billion by 2027, according to Statista.

 Users can query data streams without persisting it to an external database, which frees up time and resources.
 This real-time data analysis can be invaluable for making on-the-fly decisions and gaining insights into evolving datasets without the delay of traditional query processes.

 The choice between MapReduce and Spark depends on your specific business use case and requirements.
+Here’s a simple guide to help you decide:

 Harness the Power of the Most Suitable Big Data Framework with Inoxoft